 Jazzy Beach Critters was a collaboration with Christopher N. Burrows, who designed the game scene with Unity and C#.
 The generative algorithms are implemented in Haskell.
 Music is generated at the level of individual notes, which trigger single-note samples within the Unity framework.
 All of the music generated is stochastic, and all sound synthesis takes place within the game in real-time.
-Unlike a number of other procedural soundtrack implementations for games, there are no pre-recorded musical passages in this scene.
+Unlike a number of other procedural soundtrack implementations for games, there are no pre-recorded or pre-composed musical passages in this scene.
 The communication between the game environment and the music generation algorithms is also bidirectional, meaning that the music can influence game events (as evidenced by the critters producing notes in sync with the music) in addition to game events influencing the music.

 Generative Models for Music

 The models for generative music are derived from my existing work on generative jazz and other interactive music, which are also part of the MUSICA Project.
 The same models have been used to produce a number of stand-alone compositions as well as to create interactive systems for live performance.
 This is a more recent example of solo trading where the computer analyzes and responds to the users solos in a more complex way:

 Because the same models have been used for real-time interactive musical systems where the machine responds to a human musician’s melodies, it would be possible to extend something like Jazzy Beach Critters to allow the user to interact more deeply with the soundtrack.
 For more information on these generative models for music, see the following:

 - My page on Generative & Interactive Jazz, which has additional videos and demos of musical systems using this approach.